-Telehealth software solutions have surged in popularity due to the ongoing pandemic.
+Telehealth software systems surged in popularity due to the COVID-19 pandemic, and recent studies indicate that they remain desirable.

-In a similar survey by Software Advice, 84 percent of patients said they would choose a medical provider who offers telehealth over one who doesn’t provide it when selecting a new doctor.
+In a 2022 survey by Software Advice, 92% of patients said they would choose a medical provider who offers telehealth over one who doesn’t provide it when selecting a new doctor.

-The added convenience and safety that telehealth offers make it very attractive to patients and physicians.
+The added convenience, safety, and other benefits of telehealth make it very attractive to patients and physicians.

 Telemedicine also gives medical practices that depend on Medicare reimbursements a big boost toward improving patient experiences, enabling them to meet their value-based care goals.

-As a result, the role of information technology in healthcare keeps steadily increasing.
+As a result, the role of telehealth software keeps steadily increasing.
 This growth is good news for healthcare software development companies.

 What is Telehealth?